ramirezjag00/ecommerce-mern-stack/README.md

 - FORM CAN SUBMIT AN ITEM EVEN W/O VALUES (validation in admin page)

-- admin page should accessible only when 'admin' is logged in (HOC)
+- admin page should accessible only for user 'ADMIN'

 - history page of user to show items bought